-After 'lockdown' was announced a group of staff worked as a team, over the subsequent six-week period, to develop a five-week training program that would directly replace a two-week field trip.
-The original field trip was designed for penultimate year undergraduate students, in the NW Highlands of Scotland, and had previously acted as precursor to their final year six-week individual mapping dissertation.
-Significant consideration was given to the length and format of the replacement online training, with a longer programme eventually favored for inclusion purposes (e.g., students ill with COVID, students working in critical supply chain jobs, and students with caring responsibilities (schools and other facilities were closed)).
-This allowed a format of two recorded 'kick-off' sessions a week, essentially 10 work elements over the five-week period, with drop-in sessions at various times, including some evening sessions, to accommodate the diversity of individual situations, and availability, within the student cohort.
+After the lockdown was announced, a group of staff worked as a team over the subsequent 6-week period to develop a 5-week training programme that would directly replace a 2-week field trip.
+The original field trip was designed for penultimate-year undergraduate students, in the Northwest Highlands of Scotland, and had previously acted as precursor to their final-year 6-week individual mapping dissertation.
+Significant consideration was given to the length and format of the replacement online training, with a longer programme eventually favoured for inclusion purposes, e.g. students ill with COVID, students working in critical supply chain jobs, and students with caring responsibilities (schools and other facilities were closed).
+This allowed a format of two recorded "kick-off" sessions a week, essentially 10 work elements over the 5-week period, with drop-in sessions at various times, including some evening sessions, to accommodate the diversity of individual situations and availability within the student cohort.

-An initial exercise was undertaken amongst the staff team to consider the learning outcomes of the 'actual' field trip and how these mapped onto the possibilities for delivery in a virtual environment.
-The learning outcomes for the original field trip were: seeing rocks in their context in the field, making detailed observations of rock outcrops and fabrics, collecting structural data, completing sedimentary logging, interpreting and analysing structural data, interpreting and analysing sedimentary logs, building and maintaining a field notebook, field sketching, interpretating field observations to make predictions, interpretating field observations to build a geological history, synthesising datasets to create maps, cross sections, evolutionary understanding and analysis of palaeoenvironments.
-Through the series of activities designed the staff team felt that all the learning outcomes could be achieved, apart from physically 'to observe rocks in their context in the field'; although this could be done virtually.
-Alongside the geological learning outcomes was consideration of how academic and peer support could be used in a virtual environment to best achieve the learning outcomes and build cohort cohesion to aid learning.
-These latter elements were in many ways more challenging; the logistics of effective learning strategies with the external factors and uncertainty related to delivery during the early weeks of the COVID-19 pandemic, including a five-week long programme with potential for fragmented learning and limited cohort interaction were concerns.
-Mitigations to address these concerns were built into the programme design.
-Further concerns included the internet connectivity of students and staff to attend and deliver the programme.
+An initial exercise was undertaken amongst the staff team to consider the learning outcomes of the "actual" field trip and how these mapped onto the possibilities for delivery in a virtual environment.
+The learning outcomes for the original field trip were as follows: seeing rocks in their context in the field; making detailed observations of rock outcrops and fabrics; collecting structural data; completing sedimentary logging; interpreting and analysing structural data; interpreting and analysing sedimentary logs; building and maintaining a field notebook; field sketching; interpreting field observations to make predictions; interpreting field observations to build a geological history; and synthesizing datasets to create maps, cross sections, and evolutionary understanding as well as to carry out analysis of palaeoenvironments.
+Through the series of activities designed, the staff team felt that all of the learning outcomes could be achieved, apart from the abovementioned physical aspect of "seeing rocks in their context in the field", although this could be done virtually.
+Alongside the geological learning outcomes was the consideration of how academic and peer support could be used in a virtual environment to best achieve the learning outcomes and build cohort cohesion to aid learning.
+These latter elements were in many ways more challenging; the logistics of effective learning strategies with the external factors and uncertainty related to delivery during the early weeks of the COVID-19 pandemic, including a 5-week-long programme with the potential for fragmented learning and limited cohort interaction, were concerns.
+Mitigation measures to address these concerns were built into the programme design.
+Further concerns included the internet connectivity of the students and staff required to attend and deliver the programme.

-2.1 Internet Access
+2.1 Internet access